-Host a revision day Revising together can also help, so encourage them to revise with friends if it's something they enjoy.
+Revising together can also help, so encourage them to revise with friends if it's something they enjoy.
 This gives them a chance to test one another, swap revision notes and revise in different atmospheres.
 But don't compare!
 Everyone is different, so whilst it's fine to hear how other children are revising (either directly from them or via their parents) it doesn't mean they are doing better or worse than your child.

+ACT AS THE STUDENT

-Act as the student Studies have shown that one of the best ways to revise is by teaching others.
+Studies have shown that one of the best ways to revise is by teaching others.
 Take on the role of student and ask your child to speak through their subject knowledge by teaching you a topic from one of their subjects.
 Listen carefully and don't be afraid to ask them questions if you don't fully understand what they're saying.

-42 43
+40 41

+More ways you can help

+Memory

-More ways you can help Memory It might seem that with the internet at our fingertips, there's no longer a need to commit everything to memory.
-However, examinations are a test of understanding and your child will need to have some facts in mind to express their knowledge.
-Research has shown how much information we retain through different ways of receiving it.
-Most people only remember 10% of what they have read for the first time, whereas they will remember three times more if they have watched a demonstration.
+Research indicates we retain different amounts of information depending on how we receive it.
+Most people only remember 10% of what they have read for the first time, whereas they will remember 30% if they have watched a demonstration.

 It's a good idea for your child to use lots of different ways of reviewing the same information which will help them remember more over longer periods of time.

-Trying different ways will also help them discover which work best for them.
-Motivating them to revise Don't be tempted to use bribery (such as financial incentives or exemption from chores) to get them to revise.
+Motivating them to revise

+Don't be tempted to use bribery (such as financial incentives or exemption from chores) to get them to revise.
 They are doing this for them, not you!
 However, encourage them to be motivated by helping them visualise how their revision and examinations are connected to their goals and ambitions and rewarding them when they work hard with treats such as making their favourite dinner or watching a film together.

+Prepare yourself

-Prepare yourself If your child's forgetful in giving you their examination timetable, arrange to get one for yourself from their school so there are no nasty surprises!
+If your child's forgetful in giving you their examination timetable, arrange to get one for yourself from their school or college: that way there are no nasty surprises!
 Put their exams and important dates in your own calendar or diary so that you don't forget what's coming up.

 Don't make arrangements for big days out or several days away from home during intense revision time (i.e. just before exams).
 It can be both distracting and unsettling to have a packed agenda when their focus should be on revision.
 This does not include shorter family outings (for a couple of hours or half a day) to make sure they take rest time.

-Years 10 and 11 Make sure you're familiar with the rhythm of the GCSE years (especially Year 11 when they'll be sitting their GCSEs) so you are aware of challenging periods.
-That way you can avoid making arrangements that might put too many demands on their time.
-The Parents' Guide to Standing out Applying for jobs and university is incredibly competitive, often with hundreds of applicants for just a few places.
-So how can your child stand out from others?
-By demonstrating interests outside their academic studies.
-In The Parents' Guide to Standing out from the crowd, we explore different things your child can do to expand their interests and find out more about subjects they might like to study in future.
-This includes taking up healthy habits, improving their skillset and harnessing their personal strengths.
-Put them onto the path to success: - ✓ Self-development and increasing confidence through reading, audiobooks and podcasts - ✓ Getting work experience (including virtual placements) - √ Benefits of research and how to take a different approach - √ How different hobbies impact mental and physical health - and what transferable skills they develop with dedicated sections on music and sports - √ Recommendations for non-curricular online courses - √ Benefits of competitions
+Year 13

+Make sure you're familiar with the rhythm of Year 13 so you are aware of challenging periods.
+That way you can avoid making arrangements that might put too many demands on their time when they are especially busy - such as in the lead up and during exams.

+Key milestones

+SEPTEMBER 2022

+OCTOBER

+UCAS references

+As University applications are being prepared, subject teachers are beginning to write your child's references (including their predicted grades).
+A good work ethic and early revision is a positive approach.

+Mock examinations

+Try to approach these with an attitude similar to those of the official exams.

+Mimicking exam conditions will help reduce nerves

+when the final exams begin.